 60 Minutes goes with Jane Goodall back to the Gombe Forest in Tanzania for an intimate look at her chimpanzees.
 Join them for this inside look.

 Me … Jane by Patrick McDonnell

-This Caldecott medal winning picture book captures Jane at a young age, still carrying around her stuffed toy chimpanzee named Jubilee, and patiently observing wild life around her.
-The illustrations include drawings and puzzles that Jane herself made as a child as well as ornamental engravings of wildlife from the 18th and 19th century.
+This Caldecott medal-winning picture book captures Jane at a young age, still carrying around her stuffed toy chimpanzee named Jubilee, and patiently observing wildlife around her.
+The illustrations include drawings and puzzles that Jane herself made as a child as well as ornamental engravings of wildlife from the 18th and 19th centuries.
 I think this picture book is the perfect introduction to Jane Goodall for young readers. [picture book, ages 2 and up]

 The Watcher: Jane Goodall’s Life with the Chimps by Jeanette Winter

 For slightly older readers, ages 5 and up, who want to learn more about Jane Goodall and the work that she did, use this picture book.
 It has more detail on exactly how she conducted her work in Gombe and what she accomplished.
 This picture book pairs perfectly with Me … Jane. [picture book, ages 5 and up]

 Pangolina by Jane Goodall, illustrated by Daishu Ma

 Jane Goodall writes on behalf of the endangered pangolins, a mammalian species with scales.
 In her story, she depicts different points of view: the hunters who sell animals to feed their families, the pangolin baby, and the kind human girl.
 Set in China, Jane includes information about pangolin and how to fight against animal trafficking. [nonfiction picture book, ages 4 and up]